atothek1/simple-system-github-explorer/README.md

 From the UI slicedown I have identified some UI Design System components as well as some Domain specific components.

 This slicedown will not represent a full list of all components just an indidcator to help getting a structure into the UI.

+# Missing UI states

+During the UI design review and Slicedown I have identified some missing states and potential informations. please find below a list with solutions i have applied.

+- missing inactive Button state: if the search input is empty i would deactivate the button and tint it gray until at least 3 chars entered
+- missing empty search result screen/text: i would just show a message like: No result found for "..."
+- missing pagination UI for the Repository list, i would add a simple pagination UI by myself
+- missing Error Screen, if the search results in an Error I would display: Something unexpected happened, pls try again later.

 # Project Sstructure